- 29th June 2018

 - Posted by: cssc_admin

-- Category: Business Toolkit, CSSC East Midlands News, CSSC Eastern Region News, CSSC News, CSSC North West News, CSSC Northern Ireland News, CSSC Scotland News, CSSC South East News, CSSC South West News, CSSC Wales News, CSSC West Midlands News, industry news, London CSSC News, Uncategorised
+- Categories: Business Toolkit, CSSC East Midlands News, CSSC Eastern Region News, CSSC News, CSSC North West News, CSSC Northern Ireland News, CSSC Scotland News, CSSC South East News, CSSC South West News, CSSC Wales News, CSSC West Midlands News, GDPR Policy, industry news, London CSSC News

 If I use CCTV in my shop, do I need to comply with the GDPR?